-Graffiti's not what it used to be.
-Starting life as one of the four pillars of hip-hop, it's travelled from Harlem's train carriages to the House of Commons, raising all sorts of questions about authenticity and what constitutes art - the same questions you'll have seen answered by columnists and intellectualised by art critics every time graffiti's in the news.
+Graffiti’s not what it used to be.
+Starting life as one of the four pillars of hip-hop, it’s travelled from Harlem’s train carriages to the UK's House of Commons, raising all sorts of questions about authenticity and what constitutes art—the same questions you’ll have seen answered by columnists and intellectualized by art critics every time graffiti’s in the news.

-This week, a new Banksy piece focusing on immigration appeared in Clacton-on-Sea, a town in Tendring, Essex where UKIP are set to win a landslide local election.
-The artwork - which depicts a load of pigeons telling a colourful bird to "go back to Africa" - was swiftly removed amid complaints of racism from people who somehow didn't realise the stencil was an explicit statement against racism.
+This week, a new Banksy piece focusing on immigration appeared in Clacton-on-Sea, a town in Tendring, Essex, where the anti-immigrant UK Independence Party is set to win a local election in a landslide.
+The artwork—which depicts a load of pigeons telling a colorful bird to “go back to Africa”—was swiftly removed amid complaints of racism from people who somehow didn't realize the stencil was an explicit statement against racism.

-None of this is particularly remarkable; certain people are easily offended and councils regularly scrub graffiti off walls.
-What was kind of surprising was the statement the council released when they realised they'd just obliterated something that could have potentially made them a lot of money: "We would obviously welcome an appropriate Banksy original on any of our seafronts and would be delighted if he returned in the future."
+None of this is particularly remarkable; certain people are easily offended and local governments regularly scrub graffiti off walls.
+What was kind of surprising was the statement Tendring District Cuncil released when they realized they’d just obliterated something that could have potentially made them a lot of money: "We would obviously welcome an appropriate Banksy original on any of our seafronts and would be delighted if he returned in the future."

-This reasoning didn't make much sense to me; I was always raised to believe that graffiti was illegal.
-I called the police to check my parents hadn't been lying to me, and they stressed that graffiti is a council matter rather than one for the force.
-However, Environmental law states that graffiti "is an act of criminal damage under the Criminal Damage Act 1971, and those found guilty can be punished with a maximum fine of £5,000".
+This reasoning didn’t make much sense to me; I was always raised to believe that graffiti was illegal.
+I called the police to check my parents hadn’t been lying to me, and they stressed that graffiti is a council matter rather than one for the force.
+However, environmental law states that graffiti “is an act of criminal damage under the Criminal Damage Act 1971, and those found guilty can be punished with a maximum fine of £5,000 [about $8,000]."

 When was it decided that Banksy was exempt from this law?
-Is there a loophole that permits graffiti artists to vandalise public property if Brad Pitt and Angelina Jolie have spent £1 million on their work?
+Is there a loophole that permits graffiti artists to vandalize public property if Brad Pitt and Angelina Jolie have spent over $1 million on their work?
 What do the relevant local authorities have to say for themselves?

-When I asked why this wasn't made clearer to people, he said: "Well, it's hardly going to be public knowledge that we say that, because then you're going to get all sorts of others doing all sorts of things."
-When pressed on why Banksy specifically was welcome to return, he said: "We are a seaside resort reliant on tourism, and it would bring a lot of tourism if we had a Banksy original."
+When I asked why this wasn’t made clearer to people, he said, “Well, it’s hardly going to be public knowledge that we say that, because then you’re going to get all sorts of nutters doing all sorts of things.”
+When pressed on why Banksy specifically was welcome to return, he replied, “We are a seaside resort reliant on tourism, and it would bring a lot of tourism if we had a Banksy original.”

-So there's your answer: Banksy is allowed because money.
+So there’s your answer: Banksy is allowed because money.
 This is not a huge surprise.
 Councils like money.
 But how do other graffiti artists feel about this Banksy-specific technicality?
-Surely it must be frustrating to spend half your life running away from TfL staff, cans clattering around in your backpack, in the knowledge that you're not famous enough to be above the law?
+Surely it must be frustrating to spend half your life running away from cops, cans clattering around in your backpack, all because you're not famous enough to be above the law?

 A piece sprayed in tribute to the late graffiti artist Robbo